Air Spray

-Air Spray (1967) Ltd. trading as Air Spray Ltd. of Edmonton, Alberta, Canada and Air Spray USA Inc of Chico, California is a private company specializing in aerial wildfire suppression using air tanker or water bomber aircraft.
-Air Spray was owned and operated by Canada's Aviation Hall of Fame inductee, Donald T. Hamilton until his passing in 2011.
-The company continues to be owned and operated by his daughter, Lynn Hamilton, of Foothills, Alberta.
+Air Spray (1967) Ltd. trading as Air Spray Ltd. of Edmonton, Alberta, Canada and Air Spray USA Inc of Chico, California are private companies specializing in aerial wildfire suppression using air tanker or water bomber aircraft.
+Air Spray was owned and operated by Canada's Aviation Hall of Fame inductee, Donald T. Hamilton until his death in 2011.
+The company continued to be owned and operated by his daughter, Lynn Hamilton, of Foothills, Alberta.

 History

 Foundation

 Air Spray Ltd. was incorporated in 1954 by Dave Harrington as a crop spraying company in the Wetaskiwin, Alberta area.
 It later expanded into mosquito control with a contract awarded by the City of Edmonton in 1956.
 However, in the meantime, the aerial wildfire suppression industry was in its infancy with government agencies seeking a solution to the ever growing problem of controlling wildfires destroying timber and threatening communities.
 In response to this need, Air Spray Ltd. was one of a handful of companies in North America that shut down its crop spraying operations and converted its aircraft to fight wildfires.

 With the conversion of two Stearman bi-plane aircraft to the air tanker role, Air Spray Ltd. was awarded the first ever aerial wildfire suppression contract issued by the Alberta Government.
 In June 1960, three Air Spray Stearmans flew to New Brunswick to spray for budworms and later in the season fought a large forest fire in British Columbia for the rest of the season.

 In 1961 Air Spray Ltd. switched to the larger and faster TBM Avenger aircraft to provide Alberta with air tanker services.
 While the TBM Avenger was a relatively effective air tanker, the industry was looking to a next generation alternative in the form of a faster, medium-sized, twin engine aircraft.
 The Douglas A-26 or its variant, the B-26, was identified as the ideal aircraft to become an air tanker.
-Built in the United States between 1944 and 1945 and used extensively during the Korean war, its powerful twin Rolls-Royce engines provided the aircraft with speed and the ability to carry a large payload of fire retardant.
+Built in the United States between 1944 and 1945 and used extensively during the Korean war, its powerful twin Pratt & Whitney R2800 engines provided the aircraft with speed and the ability to carry a large payload of fire retardant.
 It also came equipped with a bomb bay ideal for the installation of a tank to hold the retardant.
 Several companies throughout North America saw the potential of the A-26 and the industry rapidly grew with dozens of A26s converted to air tankers during the 1960s and 1970s.